Entity Framework Architecture

 - How does Entity Framework work?

-As we already discussed in our previous article, the Entity Framework is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
-It eliminates the need for most of the data-access code that developers usually need to write.
+As we already discussed in our previous article, the Entity Framework is an Object-Relational Mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+It eliminates the need for most of the data-access code that developers usually need to write to perform the CRUD operations.

 Entity Framework Architecture